LPRO INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Open Lending Corporation Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, May 30, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Open Lending Corporation (“Open Lending” or “the Company”) (NASDAQ: LPRO) and certain of its officers.
+NEW YORK, June 06, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Open Lending Corporation (“Open Lending” or “the Company”) (NASDAQ: LPRO) and certain of its officers.

 Class Definition